NOTE: This is the transcript of my YouTube video response, with references.

 In other words, if you were presented with someone with an omega-3 index below 3, you would not do anything?
 Below 2?
 This position cannot be defended – and if you are unsure about your convictions, you check labs and err on the side of caution.

-To be absolutely clear, my recommendations,based on a comprehensive review of all the corroborating evidence, is for vegans (and non-fish eaters) to supplement with about 250 mg, which is a low-dose of DHA-EPA – or instead, confirm with a blood test that their omega-3 index is above 5 without supplementation.
+To be absolutely clear, my recommendations,based on a comprehensive review of all the corroborating evidence, is for vegans (and non-fish eaters) to supplement with about 250 mg, which is a low-dose of DHA-EPA – or instead, confirm with a blood test that their omega-3 index is above 6 without supplementation (I have recently increased my recommendation from 5% to 6% due to corroborative evidence of several recent studies on omega-3 index).

 Maybe this debate is good, so more people are informed about this critical issue and are not tricked into thinking a low-fat vegan diet without DHA is without risk.